-PERIPHERAL NEUROPATHY IN Hoboken NJ
+PERIPHERAL NEUROPATHY IN Morristown NJ

-Are you struggling with neuropathy or peripheral neuropathy in Hoboken NJ?
+Are you struggling with neuropathy or peripheral neuropathy in Morristown NJ?
 Neuropathy is defined as a group of disorders that begins due to damage to the peripheral nervous system.
 The peripheral nervous system is a part of the nervous system excluding the brain and spinal cord.
 This means that this is the collection of nerves that connects your limbs and organs to the central nervous system.
 This condition is also known as peripheral neuropathy and generally occurs because damage to the nerve axons has occurred.
 The nerve axon is what conducts the electrical impulses to different places.
-For example, if damage occurs within the axon of a sensory neuron, then a person's sense of touch and warmth will be impaired.
+For example, if damage occurs within the axon of a sensory neuron, then a person’s sense of touch and warmth will be impaired.
 Generally, neuropathy creates pain, numbness and tingling in the extremities (hands and feet).
 There are several different causes of this condition, including:

 - The most common: diabetes